Answers to Questions About Macomb County DUI Charges

 Should I take the roadside tests?

 Michigan law was amended in 2015 to change the requirements relative to roadside testing.
-They are now called “preliminary roadside analysis.”
+They are now called “preliminary roadside analyses.”
 They include the on-site taking of a breath sample or performance and observation of field sobriety tests to determine if a person is intoxicated by drugs or alcohol.
-Michigan has not made it unlawful to refuse field sobriety tests, and if you refuse them, then the police will not be able to claim you failed the tests.
+Michigan has not made it unlawful to refuse field sobriety tests; if you refuse them, the police will not be able to claim you failed the tests.
 Your attorney might also argue that without field sobriety tests or any other credible evidence of intoxication, the police lacked probable cause to make an arrest.
 If a Motion to Suppress based on lack of probable cause to arrest is successful, your case could be dismissed.
 It is almost always best to respectfully decline to perform the field sobriety tests.
-Do not make excuses, like bad legs or an injured back, say, “I respectfully decline to perform any field sobriety tests.”
+Do not make excuses, like bad legs or an injured back; say, “I respectfully decline to perform any field sobriety tests.”

 Should I agree to take a chemical test?

 If you refuse to take the chemical breath test, you will likely face a driver’s license suspension.
 A chemical test is not the same as a preliminary breath test.
-A preliminary breath test is usually done out on the road when a driver is pulled over for a DUI investigation in Macomb County.
+A preliminary breath test is usually done on the road when a driver is pulled over for a DUI investigation in Macomb County.
 The officer uses it to gather evidence to justify an arrest.
 Refusing the preliminary breath test results in a minor civil fine that does not go on your record.
-On the other hand, a chemical test requires a blood draw or a breath sample in a Datamaster machine back at the police station.
+On the other hand, a chemical test requires a blood draw or a breath sample in an Intoxilyzer 9000 machine back at the police station.
 Refusing a chemical breath test or a blood test will likely result in a one-year suspension of your driving privileges.

-It is okay to ask for an opportunity to speak to your attorney before deciding whether to take the chemical test?
+Is it okay to ask for an opportunity to speak to your attorney before deciding whether to take the chemical test?

 There are substantial risks and benefits to either taking or not taking the test, and it would be helpful to have the advice of an attorney before making that decision.
-The officer must allow you to try and reach your lawyer.
-If you cannot readily reach your lawyer, the officer has the right to insist upon a decision.
+The officer must allow you to try to reach your lawyer.
+If you cannot readily contact your lawyer, the officer has the right to insist upon a decision.
 The Macomb County DUI attorneys at LEWIS & DICKSTEIN, P.L.L.C. are always available to answer your questions – day or night.

 Michigan Criminal Defense Attorney